Moduli of abelian surfaces, symmetric theta structures and theta characteristics

-\begin{Remark} A particular case of $\Gamma_2(d_1,d_2)^{+}$ in the case of $(3,3)$-level structure is the group $\Gamma_2(3,6)$ studied by G. Van der Geer in \cite{VdG}.
-In that case the moduli space $\A_2(3,3)^+_{sym}$ resulted to be a degree $10$ cover of the Burkhardt quartic hypersurface in $\P^4$.
-The moduli space $\A_2(3,3)^-_{sym}$ was proven to be rational in \cite{Bo}. \end{Remark}

-\begin{Remark} The results in this section hold in greater generality for any $g$.
-In particular, arguing as in the proof of Lemma \ref{l2} if $D = \diag(d_1,...,d_g)$, where the $d_i$'s are odd integers, we have the same exact sequence (\ref{level-sequence}) with $2g$ at the place of $4$.
-In particular we can still define the congruence subgroups $\Gamma_g(d_1,\dots,d_g)^{-}$, $\Gamma_g(d_1,\dots,d_g)^{+}$ and construct the moduli spaces
+is a quasi-projective variety.
+By construction, it is the moduli space of polarized abelian surfaces $(A,H)$ with level $(d_1,d_2)$ structure and an even theta characteristic.
+The morphism $f^{+}:\mathcal{A}_2(d_1,d_2)^{+}_{sym}\rightarrow\mathcal{A}_D(D)$ forgetting the even theta characteristic has degree $|\Gamma_D(D):\Gamma_2(d_1,d_2)^{+}| = 10$. \begin{Remark} A particular case of $\Gamma_2(d_1,d_2)^{+}$ in the case of $(3,3)$-level structure is the group $\Gamma_2(3,6)$ studied by G. van der Geer in \cite{vdG}.
+In that case the moduli space $\A_2(3,3)^+_{sym}$ turned out to be a degree $10$ cover of the Burkhardt quartic hypersurface in $\P^4$.
+The moduli space $\A_2(3,3)^-_{sym}$ was proven to be rational in \cite{Bo}. \end{Remark} \begin{Remark} The results in this section hold in greater generality for any $g$.
+In particular, arguing as in the proof of Lemma \ref{l2}, if $D = \diag(d_1,...,d_g)$, where the $d_i$'s are odd integers, we have the same exact sequence (\ref{level-sequence}) with $2g$ instead of $4$.
+The other definitions are completely analogous. \end{Remark}

-of polarized abelian varieties of dimension $g$, type $D$, with level $D$ structure, and respectively an odd and an even theta characteristic.
-Furthermore, it is straightforward to check that we have